LAGonauta/OpenAL-MC/README.md

 - Add driver quirk to LWJGL for Creative's hardware OpenAL
 - Selection of device, frequency, and number of EFX auxiliary sends

+# Using
+- Install as a Fabric mod as usual
+- Add `-Dorg.lwjgl.openal.libname="C:/Windows/System32/OpenAL32.dll"` (or equivalent) as Java argument

 # Dependencies
 - ModMenu